 Overall, the bracket order template is something that can help traders not only be more effective and efficient, but also make more money in the long run.

-How To Use This Feature Effectively
+How To Use Bracket Orders Effectively

 For this example, we will go over how one might trade a period of choppy price action that looks to be setting up for a ranging environment.
 Something that looks a lot like the image below.